KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/utility/oscilloscope.rst

 Oscilloscope
 ============

 This effect/filter creates a 2D video oscilloscope overlay.
-Useful to measure spatial impulse, step responses, chroma delays, etc.
+Useful to measure spatial impulse, step responses, chroma delays, etc. If you need more parameters to control, use the :ref:`effects-oscilloscope_advanced` effect.

 The effect does not have keyframes.